0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 ## S3 Role

 You need to create a EC2 role to allow the Rsyslog Server to upload and get the certificate and bash script, for it - to reuse the same cert on termination, and for your clients to automatically pull the cert when they boot up.
+This is the Poliyc Document you need add create.

 ```json
 {